MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -ManagedFolderWorkCycleCheckpoint
-!!!
-Exchange Server 2010

-The ManagedFolderWorkCycleCheckpoint parameter specifies the time span at which to refresh the list of mailboxes so that new mailboxes that have been created or moved will be part of the work queue.
-Also, as mailboxes are prioritized, existing mailboxes that haven't been successfully processed for a long time will be placed higher in the queue and will have a greater chance of being processed again in the same work cycle.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, if you specify 24 hours for this parameter, use 24:00:00.

-!!!
-Exchange Server 2013

 The ManagedFolderWorkCycleCheckpoint parameter specifies the time span at which to refresh the list of mailboxes on the Mailbox server so that new mailboxes that have been created or moved will be part of the work queue.
 The default value is 1 day.

 Also, as mailboxes are prioritized, existing mailboxes that haven't been successfully processed for a long time will be placed higher in the queue and will have a greater chance of being processed again in the same work cycle.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.
+To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes and s = seconds.

 For example, to specify 2 days for this parameter, use 2.00:00:00.

 ```yaml
 Type: EnhancedTimeSpan